This is a deliberately empty heading to satisfy the HTML5 validator.

 Dancing by "Sonia Clarke, Afia Douglas, Hélène Lemay, Kimberly Robin, Sandy SILVA, plus 24 extras

-Music composed by Jean Frechette, Sandy Silva
+Music Composed by Jean Frechette, Sandy Silva

-Music performed by All dancers
+Music Performed by All dancers

 Cinematography by Geoffroy Beauchemin